vikingeducation/prep_basics/test-yourself-answers.md

 Install the latest version of Sublime Text 3.
 Go to System Properties -> Advanced System Settings -> Advanced -> Environment Variables

 In system variables window, click new and set variable name to Sublime.
 For variable value, use the location the Sublime is installed in.
 Default location should be C:\Program Files\Sublime Text 3.
-Next in the User Variables window, click Path and edit the variable value by adding ";%Sublime"(w/o quotes) at the end.
+Next in the User Variables window, click Path and edit the variable value by adding ";%Sublime" (w/o quotes) at the end.

 Restart Bash, and launch sublime using subl command.
-Example type subl filename in command line.
+Example type subl filename in command line to launch file in Sublime Text.

 *Contributed by [Thomas Lo](https://github.com/wagaiznogoud)*